ZambiaOfficial Name: Republic of Zambia

 CRIMINAL PENALTIES: While you are traveling in Zambia you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
 Persons violating Zambian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Zambia are severe, and convicted offenders can expect long jail sentences and heavy fines.

-In Zambia you may be taken in for questioning if you don’t have your passport with you.
-It is illegal to take pictures of certain government structures, particularly presidential residences or offices, oil refineries, bridges, mines, railways, electrical power supply buildings, and military facilities.
-Often, these sites are not clearly marked and the first notification that a tourist would receive is a police officer demanding his/her camera memory card, film and/or camera.
+In Zambia you may be taken in for questioning if you don’t have your passport with you or if you take pictures of certain buildings including certain government structures, particularly presidential residences or offices, oil refineries, bridges, mines, railways, electrical power supply buildings, and military facilities.
+Often, these sites are not clearly marked, and the first notification that a tourist would receive is a police officer demanding his/her camera memory card, film and/or camera.
 Authorities may also challenge photography of areas other than tourist attractions.

 Possession of more than 0.5 grams of an illegal substance can constitute drug trafficking in Zambia.
 The Zambian Drug Enforcement Commission (DEC) has detained U.S. citizens for possession of antihistamines such as Benadryl and other over-the-counter medications, which contained small quantities of diphenhydramine, an active ingredient that is on Zambia’s list of controlled substances.
 Although unaware of these restrictions, U.S. citizens have been charged with drug-trafficking offenses, had their passports confiscated, and have been jailed.
 While government officials have told the Embassy that carrying such over-the-counter medications with a doctor’s prescription is permitted, U.S. citizens visiting Zambia should consider leaving such medications behind.
 When traveling with prescription medications, U.S. citizens should likewise carry a doctor’s prescription and ensure that the medication is in its original bottle.
 A complete list of controlled substances banned in Zambia is available via the U.S. Embassy website on the web page Living in Zambia.
 U.S. citizens carrying any of these banned drugs for medical purposes should contact the Government of Zambia’s Pharmaceutical Authority to request advance permission to bring the drugs into the country by emailing the Director General at firstname.lastname@example.org or writing to: Director General Pharmaceutical Regulatory Authority, Box 31890 Lusaka.
 The office is located at Plot No 6903 Tuleteka Road, off Makish Road.
 Any U.S. citizen stopped by the Drug Enforcement Commission for possession of over-the-counter medications should contact the Embassy as soon as possible.
 Additional information about controlled substances may be found at the Zambian Drug Enforcement Commission website.